User37som/libbitcoin/bx-address-validate.md

 This command is no longer supported.
-Use [address-decode](bx-address-decode).
+Use [address-decode](bx-address-decode) instead.